charlesgchen/AuroraChecker/app/src/main/java/com/example/aurora_checker/AuroraBackend.md

 ### `tonight`

 The field `tonight` is a string that contains what hours tonight 1800-0600 that the aurora is active.
 It is probably the field you should put into the notification body.
 This field is private.
-Use the getter `gettonight()`
+Use the getter `gettonight()`.

 ## Methods